gscrow/dressipi-com/clients.markdown

     style: primary
   width: full
   clients:
     - John Lewis
     - Topshop
     - Wallis
     - The Modist
     - JD Williams
     - Evans
     - River Island
     - Long Tall Sally
+description:
-description: Dressipi works with some of the UK’s biggest retailers, helping them become more profitable, more customer-centric and more efficient.
+  Dressipi works with some of the UK’s biggest retailers, helping them become more profitable, more customer-centric and more efficient.
 Discover who they are.
 has-contact-section: true
 sections:
   - title: The Value Dressipi Unlocks For Retailers
     handle: youtube
   - title: Case Studies
+    subtitle:
-  subtitle: The following case studies outline the impact Dressipi has had on some
-    of its major clients.
+      The following case studies outline the impact Dressipi has had on some of its major clients.
     handle: cases
     subsections:
       - title: Learn the Client's Key Challenges
         image: "/uploads/icon__data-driven.svg"
       - title: How Dressipi Helped Solve These
         image: "/uploads/icon__user-love.svg"
       - title: The Results
         image: "/uploads/icon__results.svg"
     downloads:
       - Accelerating Wallis to be Truly Predictive
       - Personalised Email Success with N Brown
-- title: Dressipi in the Press
-  subtitle: The following represent some of the publications and websites that have
-    covered our innovative solutions.
-  handle: press
-  publications:
-  - title: '"Retail isn''t just about e-commerce anymore.
-Here are the Top UK companies switching up the fashion game"'
-    image: "/uploads/ES_png.png"
-  - title: "“Fashion turns to data analytics to cut number of returned items”"
-    image: "/uploads/logo__financial-times.svg"
-  - title: "“One of Britain’s top tech firms growing 1,000pc a year”"
-    image: "/uploads/logo__the-telegraph.svg"
-  - title: "“How Retail Changes When Algorithms Curate Everything We Buy”"
-    image: "/uploads/HBR_logo_black.svg"
 layout: clients
 ---